firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.6 : Count the number of employees in each department?
+### Query 3.6 : Count the number of employees in each department?

-//This query is same as query 3.1 but here we are grouping the elements by department.
+This query is same as query 3.1 but here we are grouping the elements by department.

 ```java